-Serbia and CEFTA – opportunities in the coming period12.
-October 2012. / News Serbia Energy
+Serbia and CEFTA – opportunities in the coming period, News Serbia Energy

 CEFTA (Central European Free Trade Agreement) was established on December 21st, 1992 by Czechoslovakia, Hungary and Poland.
 The Agreement came into effect in March 1993 and represents one of the most important agreements on free trade in Europe.